Advanced tooth decay can lead to pain and infection, putting your oral health at risk and causing more widespread problems.

 Committed to Providing Quality Service

-Our team at Associates Endodontists, P.C., understand that the idea of a root canal can be intimidating.
+Our team at Associates Endodontists, P.C., understands that the idea of a root canal can be intimidating.
 Patients can feel confident undergoing treatment with our dentists because we specialize in root canal therapy and have experience with the most modern techniques available in dentistry.
 Our practice is equipped with the latest state-of-the-art technology, including GentleWave®, to make treatment quicker and more comfortable.
 In addition, we strive to provide a safe, warm, and welcoming environment for all our patients.
 To request a consultation or learn more, call our Philadelphia, PA, office at:

 Top Signs and Symptoms